AB1908/CS-Books/Curriculum.md

 ### Notes

 - **Benjamin Pierce** has a [**list of Great Works in Programming Languages**](https://www.cis.upenn.edu/~bcpierce/courses/670Fall04/GreatWorksInPL.shtml).
-- [CSE526 at SUNY, SB](https://bsd7.cs.stonybrook.edu/~cse526/) has a list of reading from different books and papers in addition to the lecture notes.
+- [CSE526 at SUNY, SB](https://bsd7.cs.stonybrook.edu/~cse526/) has a list of readings from different books and papers in addition to the lecture notes.
 - [Principles of Programming Langugages at DEIB-P](https://home.deib.polimi.it/pradella/PL.html) has a list of readings from every language and has a list of papers to go through.
 There is no recommended textbook from the list above.
 - [CS 152 at Harvard](https://www.seas.harvard.edu/courses/cs152/2018sp/index.html) uses notes for their readings but also recommends [2], [5], [6] and [3] for additional reference.
 - [CS 6110 at Cornell](https://www.cs.cornell.edu/courses/cs6110/2018sp/index.html) has no required textbook but recommends [6] and [5] for additional reading.